mads-swaps/mads-swaps.github.io/index.md

 In traditional forex trading, stop and limit orders are methods to protect an investor that can be used to buy and sell currencies when a price reaches a certain level.
 Using this, a predictive model can focus only on buy opportunities and then rely on a simple strategy to determine when to sell.
 A sell strategy defines two sell prices for a given buy opportunity.
 The first sell price is called the **target**, which is the high price that results in a profit and the next is the **stop-loss**, which is the low resulting in a loss.
 When a buy opportunity is identified, and a target and stop-loss is calculated, the purchase can be made and the sell will be automatic either by the exchange or by another system that monitors the market price.

 In the example below, a buy opportunity is identified at the close of the 4:00am candlestick at a price of `0.060497` Bitcoin (`BTC`) per 1.0 Etherum (`ETH`).
 Buying ETH at this price, a target and stop-loss is calculated with a `1.0% : 0.5%` ratio, thus `0.061102` for a target and `0.060195` for a stop-loss.
-The price reaches the target price eight candlesticks later or 2 hours later at 6:00am, thus securing `1.0%` profit (assuming no fees).
+The price reaches the target price eight candlesticks later or 2 hours later at 6:00 am, thus securing `1.0%` profit (assuming no fees).

 <p align="center"><img src='images/target_profits.png' alt='images/target_profits.png'></p>
 <center><b>Figure X</b> - Example <code>ETH</code> buy opportunity.</center>

 ### Identifying Buying Opportunities

 Using a target and stop-loss approach simplifies the model to a binary classification problem but a new problem is created, there is no labeled data to train on.
 The goal here is to create a label for each record.
 A record being the data for one candlestick.
-This includes the low, high, open and close prices as well as some additional features such as volume and number of trades.
+This includes the low, high, open, and close prices as well as some additional features such as volume and number of trades.
 Using the close price for each record, a target and stop-loss price is calculated using the same threshold ratio that will be used on the deployed model.
 Using the example above, a ratio of `1.0% : 0.5%` returns a target price `1.0%` higher than the close price and a stop-loss of `0.5%` below the close price.
 The next step is to peek into the future and see what happens first.
 Does the price reach the target price first or the stop-loss?
 If it reaches the target, the record's label will be a `1` meaning "buy".
 Another consideration is how far in the future it should look.
 This is called the "window".
-Typically, 15 candles in the future is used.
-If the price reaches stop-loss first or if price hovers between the target and stop-loss within the window, the record will be a `0` meaning "not buy".
+Typically, 15 future candles are used.
+If the price reaches stop-loss first or if the price hovers between the target and stop-loss within the window, the record will be a `0` meaning "not buy".

 A common question is why not make the stop-loss as small as possible?
 Setting the stop-loss too small can result in being "wicked out" of a trade.
-Looking at figure above, if the stop-loss is made too small, the wick of the next candle after the buy could poke through resulting in the stop-loss being breached before the target price, thus resulting in a "not buy".
+Looking at the figure above, if the stop-loss is made too small, the wick of the next candle after the buy could poke through resulting in the stop-loss being breached before the target price, thus resulting in a "not buy".
 Therefore, setting a higher stop-loss gives some buffer for the price to fluctuate before a gain is achieved while minimizing losses.

 For the remainder of the target stop-loss strategy discussion, the strategy will focus on `BTC` buy opportunities with the starting coin being `ETH`.
 In other words, `ETH` will be used to buy `BTC` and will be sold back to `ETH` when the price reaches a target or stop-loss price.
 This can cause a bit of confusion because the price is the number of BTC within 1 ETH which means, a profit is made when the price actually drops thus the target will be lower than stop-loss (opposite the figure above).
 It is for this reason the `reverse` flag is set to `True` (see below).